MaxXor/proof-of-existence/README.md

 # What is proof of existence?

 A service to anonymously and securely store an online distributed proof of existence for any document, agreement, or contract.
 Your documents are NOT stored in a database or in the Ethereum blockchain.
-Check out the [live demo](https://maxxor.org/poe/).
+Check out the [live demo](https://maxxor.org/poe/) and the [deployed contract](https://etherscan.io/address/0x4B57233D6ce1560cDe194571Cd26dF1ffBb816a8#code) on Ethereum mainnet.

 What is stored is a cryptographic digest of the document, linked to the time in which you submitted the document.
 In this way, you can later certify that the data existed at that time.
 This service allows you to publicly prove that you have certain information without revealing the data or yourself, with a decentralized certification based on the Ethereum blockchain.